cokelaer/damona/README.rst

 ============

 The is the egg and chicken paradox.
-To get reproducible container with singularity, at some point you ned to install singularity itself.
+To get reproducible container with singularity, at some point you need to install singularity itself.
 That the first of the two software that you will need to install.
 Instructions are on `singularity web site <https://sylabs.io/guides/3.6/user-guide/>`_.
 This is not obvious to be honest.
 You need the GO language to be installed as well.
 I